-The liver therapy (natural products and medical products) - 6 The liver therapy (natural products and medical plants).
-Choloretics and cholagoges with plant origin. - Cholesterin level decreasing diets and others for diabetics.
+The essential oils. - Procyanidine crude drugs and preparations. - 6 The liver therapy (natural products and medical plants).
+Choloretics and cholagoges with plant origin. - 7 Cholesterin level decreasing diets and others for diabetics.
 Slimming cures and their aims.
-Fat-reducing mechanism.
-Plant sedatives, their effects and combinations. - Natural products with stimulating and animating activity (stress).

-9 Urological phytopreparations and some for prostata diseases. - The Kneipp cures and their possibilities.

-Gerontology. - Antitussives, expectorants and their application.
+Fat-reducing mechanism. - 8 Plant sedatives, their effects and combinations.
+Natural products with stimulating and animating activity (stress). - 9 Urological phytopreparations and some for prostata diseases. - 10 The Kneipp cures and their possibilities.
+Gerontology. - 11 Antitussives, expectorants and their application.
 Antiasthmatics.
-Treatment of rheumatism. - Phytopharmacy in the therapy of psoriases.
+Treatment of rheumatism. - 12 Phytopharmacy in the therapy of psoriases.
 Unclean skin and eczema.
-Immunstimulant medicinal plants. - Cure of cold with medicinal plant remedies, Phytopreparations.
-Plant compounds for the badly healing wounds. - Medical plant remedies in the family doctor's activity.
+Immunstimulant medicinal plants. - 13 Cure of cold with medicinal plant remedies, Phytopreparations.
+Plant compounds for the badly healing wounds. - 14 Medical plant remedies in the family doctor's activity.
 Importance of medicinal plants in pediatrics.